-What turns a teenage guy on the most is the mystery of the ages, at least for other teens trying to attract them.
-Keeping in mind that every teenage guy is an individual prone to his own preferences, there are indeed some characteristics - both physical and otherwise - that many teens like.
+What do teenage guys find attractive?
+How to turn a boy on is a mystery of the ages, at least for those trying to attract them.
+Keeping in mind every teenage guy has his own preferences, there are indeed some characteristics - both physical and otherwise - that many teens like.
 There are also some big turn offs as well.

 As teenagers grow, they begin to decide what they want to find in a mate.
 An idea of a teenage boy's perfect girl will begin to form, at least mentally, as he combines the physical, emotional and personality traits he likes the most into his ideal girl.
 There is no "one-size-fits-all" when it comes to turn-ons, but this list covers a large percentage of the teenage guy population.
 Young love begins with a turn on.